-Recently updated on February 10th, 2024
+Recently updated on December 5th, 2024

 If you’re planning to set up and run a race, you’ll need to make sure everything is ready for your helpers and runners on the day of the race.
 There are lots of things to think about in race event planning, and being organized can help make your race a success.
 Here are some important things to consider when you’re organizing a race.